ruifelixpereira/iot-lab-data-explorer/README.md

 ![alt text](docs/assets/ingestion.png)

-In the Permissions option, add the `AllDatabasesAdmin` role to you own user.
-This will simplify some of the operations you will need to execute later on.
+In the Permissions option, add the `AllDatabasesAdmin` role to your own user.
+This will simplify some of the operations you will need to execute later.

 ![alt text](docs/assets/left-hand-menu.png)